StefanSchroeder/Gocal/README.md

 12-page PDF with one month per page for the current year.
 The library is called gocal, while the standalone tool is named gocalendar.

-Gocalendar can be built with 'go build' in the gocalendar folder.
+Gocalendar can be built with `go build` in the gocalendar folder.

 There is a year mode that shows the entire year on one page.
 Have a look at the examples to get an idea of Gocal's capabilities.